 The best free streaming services allow you to watch great movies and TV shows — and not pay a single cent more toward monthly subscriptions.
 These free streaming services offer both live TV and on-demand content, mostly older and classic titles but also some newer hits.

-The streaming space has gotten very crowded in the last year, with the launches of Peacock TV, Disney Plus, Apple TV Plus and HBO Max.
-They joined already existing streaming behemoths Netflix, Hulu and Amazon Prime Video.
-They have different pros and cons, but they have one thing in common: they cost money (though Peacock is unique in that it has a free tier).
+The streaming space has gotten very crowded in the last couple of years, with the launch of several new streaming services.
+They offer different content but all have one thing in common: They cost money (with one exception — Peacock has a free tier).

 - Our picks for the best streaming services you pay for

 The best free streaming services aren’t meant to compete with the likes of Netflix.
 They don’t have the latest TV series, blockbuster movies or high-quality originals.
 And that’s fine since, well, they’re free.

 All of the best free streaming services are ad-supported.
 They play 30-second to 60-second commercials, generally at the same rate as a cable network.